jj1bdx/gocldb/callsign-parsing.md

     - If the time is matched, use and set the DXCC/CQZ info, as whitelisted
     - If the time is not matched, repeat checking all time entries
     - If no match is found, do nothing
-* Check if the callsign is in the ZoneException (CLDMapZoneException) table
- - If the callsign entry exists, check the contact time
-    - If the time is matched, use the info and update the DXCC/CQZ info
-    - If the time is not matched, repeat checking all time entries
-    - If no match is found, do nothing
 * If DXCC/CQZ info is set, check whitelisting and exit
 * If the remaining callsign contains zero (0) slash
   - Check matching with `([0-9]?[A-Z]+[0-9]+)([0-9A-Z]+)`